-Parking requirements The standards below are determined on Gross Floor Area (GFA) unless otherwise stated.
+The standards below are determined on Gross Floor Area (GFA) unless otherwise stated.
 In areas with good accessibility, appropriate parking management and robust Travel Plan measures in place, a reduction in these allocations may be considered acceptable.

-Current Use Class (2020) Former Use Class (1987) Type of development Car parking allocation Disabled parking Electric vehicle Sui Generis (cont) Theatres Amusement arcades, centres or funfairs Laundrettes Taxis businesses Scrap yards or a yard for the storage or distribution of mineral or the breaking of motor vehicles Alkali work Hostels Waste disposal installations for the incineration, chemical treatment or landfill of hazardous waste Nightclubs Casinos Betting offices & shops Pay day loan shops Venues for live music Cinemas Concert Halls To be determined on an individual basis Adequate measures will need to be demonstrated to avoid the creation of parking and traffic management problems in adjacent streets as a result of cars associated with the business To be determined on an individual basis In accordance with Building Regulations
+Current Use Class (2020) Former Use Class (1987) Type of development Car parking allocation Disabled parking Electric vehicle Sui Generis (cont) - / - 1 Theatres Amusement arcades, centres or funfairs Laundrettes Taxis businesses Scrap yards or a yard for the storage or istribution of mineral or the breaking of motor ehicles Alkali work Hostels Waste disposal installations for the incineration, hemical treatment or landfill of hazardous waste Nightclubs Casinos Betting offices & shops Pay day loan shops Venues for live music Cinemas Concert Halls Bingo calls Dance Halls All other uses Adequate measures will need to be demonstrated to avoid the creation To be determined on an individual basis All new non-residential buildings, with more than 10 parking spaces within the site boundary of the building, to have a minimum of one charge point and in addition to this, cable routes for one in five of the total number of spaces; All non-residential buildings, undergoing a major renovation, which will have more than 10 parking spaces within the site boundary after the renovation is complete, to have a minimum of one charge point and in addition to this, cable routes for one in five spaces.